Spring 2025 Course Guide

 We invite you to browse all the offerings and let us know if you have any questions.
 For individual courses, please reach out to the professor.
 For other questions about your major, minor, or our curriculum more generally, please contact your major advisor or any of us listed below.
 Department faculty and staff are happy to answer your questions and discuss your options by email or appointment.

-Director of Undergraduate Studies in Art History – Prof. Ian Bourland
+Department Chair and Director of Undergraduate Studies in Art History – Prof. Ian Bourland

 Director of Undergraduate Studies in Studio Art – Prof. Scott Hutchison